Iain-S/AdventOfAction/README.md

 # Advent Of Action

-If you and your friends/colleagues share a repo for AoC, you can use this to run solutions to each day's problems.
+If you and your friends/colleagues share a repo for AoC, you can use this to run your solutions to each day's problems.
 It will time each person's solution and monitor maximum memory usage, saving the results to the README.

 ## Using the Action